 Preheat the oven to 350F degrees.

-Butter and lightly flour a 9x13 inch baking pan.
+Grease and lightly flour a 9x13 inch baking pan.

 Pour the batter into the prepared pan and bake for 30-35 minutes, or until an inserted toothpick comes out clean.

 In a large bowl beat the butter until soft.